zedlopez/ifm/Writing with Inform.md

 	Carry out universal opening: now all doors are open.
 	Report universal opening: say "Open Sesame!"

-Clearly we do not wish the final reader to be able to type ``OPEN SESAME``, so this whole heading will be disregarded in the Release version, as will any heading whose name includes "not for release".
+Clearly we do not wish the final reader to be able to type ``OPEN SESAME``, so this whole heading will be disregarded in the Release version, as will any heading whose name includes `not for release`.

-Note that if a chapter, say, is marked as "not for release", then its subheadings (mere sections) will also not be for release.
-If in doubt, check the "Contents" index: if any section is "not for release" then so are all of its subheadings.
+Note that if a chapter, say, is marked as `not for release`, then its subheadings (mere sections) will also not be for release.
+If in doubt, check the "Contents" index: if any section is `not for release` then so are all of its subheadings.

 The reverse effect is produced by: